rcapillon/simone_puyo/README.md

 ```

 ## Usage
 For now, look in the scripts folder for usage examples.
+Two different agents, MLP and ResNet, are available.
+Samples
+can be collected in parallel.

 ## Limitations
 - The MCTS tree is not reused after each move which hinders search performance.
-This will be fixed soon.